COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation

-\subsubsection{User intention reconstruction}
+\subsection{User intention reconstruction}

 In the following discussion, we only consider a single line of data (a PV list and corresponding list of user click history), the batch training method will be discussed later.
-We use $Img_{pv}$ and $Img_{click}$ to denote the matrix of all the $l_{pv}$ and $l_{click}$ images.
+We use $I_{pv}$ and $I_{click}$ to denote the matrix of all the $l_{pv}$ and $l_{click}$ images.
 All the images are fed to the image backbone (IB) to get their embeddings.
-We denote the embeddings as $Emb_{pv}^{j}=IB(Img_{pv}^{j})$ and $Emb_{click}^{k}=IB(Img_{click}^{k})$ correspondingly.
-In our user interest reconstruction method, we treat the embeddings of PV images $Emb_{pv}$ as queries $Q$, and we input the embeddings of click images $Emb_{click}$ as values $V$ and keys $K$.
+We denote the embeddings as $E_{pv}^{j}=\operatorname{IB}(I_{pv}^{j})$ and $E_{click}^{k}=\operatorname{IB}(I_{click}^{k})$ correspondingly.
+In our user interest reconstruction method, we treat the embeddings of PV images $E_{pv}$ as queries $Q$, and we input the embeddings of click images $E_{click}$ as values $V$ and keys $K$.
 Then the user interest reconstruction layer can be calculated by

-where $\alpha \sim softmax\left(Emb_{pv}^j Emb_{click}^T\right)$. $\alpha_k$ is the attention on $k$th history click item.
-The reason for its name is that the attention layer forces the outputs to be a weighted sum of the embeddings of click sequences.
-Thus, the output space is limited to the combination of $Emb_{click}$ within a simplex as depicted in \reffig{fig:intro} (a).
+where $\alpha \sim softmax\left(E_{pv}^j E_{click}^T\right)$. $\alpha_k$ is the attention on $k$th history click item.
+The reason for its name (user intention reconstruction) is that the attention layer forces the outputs to be a weighted sum of the embeddings of historical click sequences.
+Thus, the output space is limited to the combination of $E_{click}$ within a simplex.

-\subsubsection{Contrastive training method}
+\subsection{Contrastive training method}